 - Third, there is a strong U.S.-based focus here, with a healthy sprinkling of international perspectives.
 That said, important work on this subject continues to expand on a global scale, and I won’t even try to capture all of it here.

 - Finally, I have not covered the growing number of self-published titles on these topics, including first-person accounts of those who have experienced severe workplace mistreatment.
-There are important insights and stories in some of these works, but regrettably I have not been able to evaluate them for this list.
+These works contain important insights and stories, but regrettably I have not been able to evaluate them for this list.

 Andrea Adams, with Neil Crawford, Bullying at Work: How to confront and overcome it (1992) — A pioneering work by a BBC journalist whose investigations helped to launch the workplace anti-bullying movement.

-Paul Babiak & Robert D. Hare, Snakes in Suits: When Psychopaths Go to Work (2006) — Informative and gruesomely entertaining look at the very worst types of workplace abusers, by two leading experts in psychopathic behavior.
+Paul Babiak & Robert D. Hare, Snakes in Suits: When Psychopaths Go to Work (rev. ed., 2019) — Informative and gruesomely entertaining look at the very worst types of workplace abusers, authored by two leading experts in psychopathic behavior.